cyberark/conjur/design/authenticators_status_api.md

 }
 ```

-Another option is to not have the authenticator health-check in the response at all in case it's not implemented. so for the case above, the response will be:
+Another option is to not have the authenticator status-check in the response at all in case it's not implemented. so for the case above, the response will be:
 ```
 {
    “authenticators”: